BSantos04/PHYNeXFASTA/README.md

 # PHYNeXFASTA
-This project was a challenge that consists in creating a Python script that converts files within three different formats (FASTA, NeXus and PHYLIP) without any external package/module.
+This project was a challenge that involved creating a Python script to convert files between three different formats (FASTA, NeXus, and PHYLIP) without using any external packages or modules.

 # Requisities
 -Python3 3.12.2 (but I guess any Python 3 version can run it without any trouble)